All hazardous waste shall be managed in accordance with federal, state, and local regulations.

 - University of Chicago Medicine: Environmental Health and Safety - 773.702.1733

-All laboratory waste pick-ups shall be submitted via the EH&S Assistant Program.
-Laboratory personnel can request access to the EH&S Assistant program by contacting Environmental Health and Safety at email@example.com.
+All campus waste pick-ups shall be submitted via the EH&S Assistant Program.
+Laboratory personnel on campus can request access to the EH&S Assistant program by contacting Environmental Health and Safety at firstname.lastname@example.org.
+Laboratory personnel located in the medical center shall submit waste pick up requests by contacting the University of Chicago Medicine Environmental Health and Safety office.

 Large waste pick-up requests (Non-typical): If a waste pick-up is not associated with normal quantities of waste generated during typical research activities, a separate audit by EHS shall be required.
-The cost associated with non-typical research waste (i.e., inventory clean-out related to a pre-renovation or pre-relocation event) shall be the responsibility of the lab/division and/or treated as a renovation cost and absorbed in the project budget.
+The cost associated with non-typical research waste (i.e., inventory clean-out related to a laboratory decommissioning for a pre-renovation or pre-relocation event) shall be the responsibility of the lab/division and/or treated as a renovation cost and absorbed in the project budget.
 Allow at least four weeks for large pick-up requests.
 Waste shall be collected from the area in which the waste is located.
 If special access arrangements or instructions are needed, provide this information when making arrangements for a chemical pick-up.

 Please set-up periodic waste pick-ups based on the amount of waste your area typically generates.
 Please avoid scheduling weekly pick-ups if waste is not being generated at a rate to necessitate such a frequency.